Whole grains and bread. Synonymous?

 In the audio one part that stood out for me was when they talked about celebrities' influencing our nutrition with their 'cultural foot print' and the role celebrities play in these types of trends.
 I know anyone can write a book about what worked for them, but nutrition is so specialized for each person, how would we trust that a celebrity knows what feels right for our body?

-I mean, I'm pretty obsessed with Robert Plant & Jimmy Page, but if they openly went _______ <---- insert nutrition label here: vegan/paleo/macrobiotic etc. I wouldn't scramble to follow them as I know that what works for them doesn't have to work for me.
-We need to trust ourselves, learn from ourselves, for ourselves - not simply copy others.
+I mean, I'm pretty obsessed with Robert Plant & Jimmy Page, but if they openly went vegan or paleo - I would NOT scramble to follow them as I damn know that what works for them doesn't have to work for me.
+We need to trust ourselves, learn from ourselves, for ourselves - not simply copy others for the sake of the buzz word.

 I'm going to take you through a series of common questions that I get - with the answers' goal being to help clear some of the murkiness away.